-Secondly, at the time of writing this report (mid-September 2021), significant delays in the publication of the draft plans were observed.
-In particular, in Bulgaria, Croatia, Cyprus, Greece, Ireland, Portugal, Slovenia, partly Spain, and the UK, most of the draft plans were still not publicly available.
-These countries will not be able to submit their final plans on time - by the end of 2021 - while respecting the minimum six-month public consultation obligation.
+Secondly, at the time of writing this report (mid-May 2021), significant delays in the publication of the draft plans were observed.
+In particular, in Bulgaria, Croatia, Ireland, Portugal, Romania, Slovenia, and Spain, most of the draft plans were still not publicly available.
+This raises concerns about the ability of those countries to submit their final plans on time - by the end of 2021 - while respecting the minimum six-month public consultation obligation.